amitkumar0000/data-structure/README.md

 10. Counting Sort
 11. Bucket Sort

-12. How to sort 1 TB of data in 1 GB of RAM
+12. How to array.sort 1 TB of data in 1 GB of RAM
     Read 1GB of Data from 1TB file.
 Sort each file(Quick Sort) and say 1000 sorted file created.
     Now Using Min-Heap Merge all File into Single file.